banner

 Comments

 It is one of the last taxa that have been described, even though this entity has been known in Europe for some time.
 At the type locality it is often clustering, forming small clusters, and thus the name.
 It is found however also in several locations more to the south, down to Matehuala in San Luis Potosí.
 In these localities it has single, depressed stems.
 It is a beautiful species, with depressed or globose stem, sometimes clustering, of a blue-green marbled colour, completely divided into tubercles.
 The spines are not differentiated into centrals and radials, and they are variable in length.
 The flowers are generally white, rarely pinkish.
 This species may easily be confused with Thelocactus rinconensis, especially the form with depressed stem known as phymatothelos, from which it can be distinguished by the different stem colour, the absence of ribs and the different anatomy of the epidermis.
-In fact, multicephalus has only one hypodermal layer, while all the taxa belonging to the rinconensis complex have a multi-layered hypodermis.
+Indeed, multicephalus has only one hypodermal layer, while all the taxa belonging to the rinconensis complex have a multi-layered hypodermis.

 Thelocactus multicephalus